 Outline of Schedule

-Community connection scholarships: This year, RNW is offering two free slots in this training to support individuals and organizations who are working in long-term relationship with underrepresented communities in Portland, particularly those who live at the intersection of race, class, and gender.
-Deadline of December 15 has passed, but late applications are still being accepted in case space opens up at the last minute.
-To apply for scholarship: Click here.
+Scholarship: RNW is offering two free scholarship slots in this training to support individuals and organizations who are working in long-term relationship with underrepresented communities in Portland, particularly those who live at the intersection of race, class, and gender.
+To apply for the scholarship (deadline July 3rd), please click here.

 2538 Northeast Broadway Street, Portland, OR 97232, United States